Good to know

 Hydrofoils with shorter masts and wider front wings are better for beginners and for calmer wind conditions.
 This is because they create more lift and are easier to control.
 Shorter masts are often popular with freestylers as they usually provide more responsive turning and handling.

-You should also remember to pick a foil that is made for the foiling discipline.
+You should also remember to pick a foil that is made for your foiling discipline.
 Some hydrofoils are made for a specific foiling discipline, while others can be used in different types of foiling.

 Are you looking for a board that matches your foiling needs?
 Then have a look at our Foil Boards for different water sports.